grantymartin/fit-pro-quo/README.md

 Next I asked them to use the site for it's functionality by having them add a sport and then delete it from the database.
 Followed by having them add a new session, edit it after already submitting it and then finally deleting it.
 All were able to easy follow my instructions and the site worked as supposed to.

-Next I asked them to do thier best to break the site in anyway they could.
+Next I asked them to do their best to break the site in anyway they could.
 They pointed out to me that when adding or editing sessions you could leave spaces blank and still submit but I felt that to give anyone using this site to create a better plan for themselves, it was better to be able to leave gaps because it might be something they don't know at the time and can come back to.

 ## Deployment